hanzov69/discord-printerbot/README.md

 All commands use the `/pb` prefix to avoid conflicts with other bots.

 ### Webhook Integration

-The bot listens for webhook POST requests at `http://localhost:3000/webhook` (or your deployed URL).
+The bot listens for webhook POST requests at `http://localhost:3000/webhook/<custom webhook>` (or your deployed URL).
+You *must* create a custom webhook for yourself

 1. **Set an announce channel**: Use `/pb admin channel` in the Discord channel where you want webhook messages posted, or specify a channel
 2. **Send webhooks**: POST to the webhook endpoint with your notification data